sagerpascal/speech-prediction/docs/index.md

 # Modeling Temporal Features of Speech with Sequence Learners for Frame Predictions
 This is the documentation of the repository [https://github.com/sagerpascal/temporal-speech-context](https://github.com/sagerpascal/temporal-speech-context).
 It was created by [Pascal Sager](https://sagerpascal.github.io) as his first project thesis.
-The project thesis is supervised by [Prof. Dr. Thilo Stadelmann](https://stdm.github.io), who is an expert in deep learning as well as automatic speaker recognition.
+The project thesis is supervised by [Prof. Dr. Thilo Stadelmann](https://stdm.github.io), Director of the Centre for Artificial Intelligence at [ZHAW](https://www.zhaw.ch/en/engineering/institutes-centres/cai/).

 # Concept